gwoo/hap/README.md

 ## Usage
 	Usage of ./bin/hap:
+	      --dry=false: Show commands without running them.
 	  -f, --file="Hapfile": Location of a Hapfile.
 	      --force=false: Force build even if it happened before.
+	      --help=false: Show help
-	  -h, --host="": Individual host to use for commands.
+	  -h, --host="": Host to use for commands.
+Use glob patterns to match multiple hosts.
+Use --host=* for all hosts.
-	  -v, --verbose=false: Verbose flag to print command log.

 	Available Commands:
 	hap build          Run the builds and commands from the Hapfile. hap c <command>    Run an arbitrary command on the remote host. hap create <name>  Create a new Hapfile at <name>. hap exec <script>  Execute a script on the remote host. hap push           Push current repo to the remote.

 ## Advanced Usage
 Sometimes you want to `build` more than one host.
 If the hosts follow a similar pattern